Welcome to Our Blog - Camino de Madrid

-Into the Meseta : Simancas to Castromonte
+Pilgrims in the Spanish Meseta : Simancas to Castromonte

 After a delicious breakfast of warm croissants, freshly squeezed orange juice, and café con leche we headed out into a cool (2°C), windy, overcast morning.
 We crossed the highway using an underpass decorated with painted sea creatures, and were welcomed on the other side by another bronze pilgrim statue - the first of many we'd pass today.

 Almost right away we began climbing out of town and into the countryside.
-Yesterday's rain had really made the fresh greens and spring yellows of the fields pop, and many of the fruit trees scattered along the road sides had pink and white flowers beginning to show.
+Yesterday's rain had really made the fresh greens and spring yellows of the fields pop, and many of the fruit trees scattered along the roadsides had pink and white flowers beginning to show.
 Unfortunately, yesterday's rain had also turned the dirt roads to mud, and our boots soon began to feel like cumbersome weights at the ends of our legs.

 Between Simancas and Cigunuela the open rolling countryside was beautiful.
-Tall sand dunes covered with pines dotted the landscape, and the grasses and hedge rows were filled with birds.
+Tall sand dunes covered with pines dotted the landscape, and the grasses and hedgerows were filled with birds.
 A particular highlight for us was seeing a fox bounding up a hill and out of sight - his coat a mix of dark grey and rich red fur with a flash of white somewhere near his tail.

 Just before we reached Cigunuela we came to a lovely rest area with a bench, a small stone hut, and a group of picnic tables under a stand of shady trees.
 We were only a few kilometers into our hike so we didn't stop for a break, but we appreciated the amenities.